Flamdoodle/Flamdoodle.github.io/about.md

 Speaking of, have you heard about [SmartiPants][smartipants]?
 It's a totally awesome memory game that makes you smarter.
 This is backed by **science** (which you can read more about on the site).
 I built it with some friends.
 Check it out.

 You've heard of that one?
 Well then how about "[What's This?][whatsthis]"?
 It's an equally awesome - though far more hilarious - game that is based on the popular party game usually called Pictionary Telephone.
 This one doesn't make you smarter, but looking at the finished games is hilarious.
-It's currently being rewritten from the ground up, so be on the lookout for a cleaner, faster, and more friendly version soon!
+It's currently being rewritten from the ground up, so be on the lookout for a cleaner, faster, prettier, and more user friendly version soon!

 Now that we're past the shameless plugs, I want to say that not only do I love to learn, but I love to help others learn as well.
 Helping others where I have struggled is a wonderful feeling, and it is for this reason I have begun this chronical of my coding experience.
 If there is some cool new tool that I've found, you can bet I'll help you initially set it up here.
 Did I make a huge mistake that other programmers could as well, or get stuck on something that wasn't obvious for hours?
 Yep, those'll be here too.